vikrant-vikram/OOPD/Project/readme.md

 └── README.md         # This file
 Simulation Results

+Here are the results you can expect from the simulations:

 WiFi 4 Simulation:
-Throughput: Simulates the throughput with a fixed number of users (1, 10, 100).
+Throughput: Simulates throughput performance with 1, 10, or 100 users.
 Latency: Tracks the average and maximum latencies during the simulation.
 WiFi 5 Simulation:
-CSI Packet Exchange: Each user sends a CSI packet sequentially.
+CSI Packet Exchange: Simulates the sequential sending of CSI packets by users.
-Parallel Communication: Up to 15ms of parallel communication between users is simulated.
+Parallel Communication: Up to 15 ms of parallel communication is simulated.
 WiFi 6 Simulation:
 OFDMA: Users are assigned different sub-channels for simultaneous transmission.
-Sub-Channel Width: Different sub-channel widths (e.g., 20 MHz, 40 MHz, 80 MHz) are tested for their performance impact.
+Sub-Channel Width: Different sub-channel widths (20 MHz, 40 MHz, 80 MHz) are tested for performance impact.
 Example Output

-Running any of the simulations will provide you with results like:
+When running the simulations, you will receive detailed results for each scenario, like:

-WiFi 4 Simulation with 1 users:
+WiFi 4 Simulation with 1 user:
-Throughput: 3.25 MB/s
+- Throughput: 3.25 MB/s
-Average Latency: 0.021 seconds
+- Average Latency: 0.021 seconds
-Maximum Latency: 0.035 seconds
+- Maximum Latency: 0.035 seconds
-Total Simulation Time: 1.25 seconds
+- Total Simulation Time: 1.25 seconds
-Contributing

-GitHub: @vikrant-vikram
+You can experiment with different user counts (e.g., 1, 10, 100) and observe how throughput and latency are affected.